 Presentation

-Created on May 4, 1988, the Society for Neuroscience is a non-profit scientific association, governed by the law of 1901.
+Founded on May 4 1988, the French Neuroscience Society is a non-profit scientific association governed by the French Law of 1901.

-Its purpose is to promote the development of research in all fields of neuroscience.
+Its aim is to promote the development of research in all areas of neuroscience.

-It is composed of French and foreign members, divided between honorary members, benefactors, full members, post-doctoral fellows and students.
+It is made up of French and foreign members, divided into honorary, benefactor, full, post-doctoral and student members.

-Its members work in all areas of neuroscience, from basic to clinical and applied research, in all public and private sectors, of all nationalities.
+Its members work in all areas of neuroscience, from fundamental to clinical and applied research, in all public and private sectors, and of all nationalities.

 OUR VALUES